-Seven years after initial power-up, this unit will "chirp" twice every 30 seconds to indicate that it is time to replace the alarm.
+Ten years after initial power-up, this unit will "chirp" twice every 30 seconds to indicate that it is time to replace the alarm.
 A label has been provided on the side of the alarm that has "Replace by" printed on it.
 Write the replace by date on the label.
-The date written on the label should be after seven (7) years of cumulative power.
+The date written on the label should be ten (10) years after the alarm was initially powered.